 |Temperament:||Gentle and playful|

 The Manx cat breed is another that features a bobbed tail.
 It’s a little stockier and smaller than the Japanese Bobtail and is also surprisingly heavy for its size.
-One downside to the Manx breed is that it’s susceptible to a certain heart problem that can end the cats’ lives in the first few years, but if the cat makes it beyond that, it stands a good chance of living at least 20.
+One downside to the Manx breed is that it’s susceptible to a certain heart problem that can end the cats’ lives in the first few years, but if the cat makes it beyond that, it stands a good chance of living to at least 20 years old.
 These cats like to carry their toys around and will bring you one when it’s time to play.

 |Temperament:||Easy going and laid back|

 |Colors:||Lilac, brown, black, blue, chocolate, red, and more|

 Burmilla cats are a relatively new breed that got its start in the 1980s.
 It’s an excellent choice for people that live in an apartment because it has an easy-going and laid-back temperament.
 Don’t let its relaxed nature fool you though, these cats love to play and will often get vocal when it’s time to play with some rope or watch birds on the computer screen.
 These cats also excel at solving puzzles and can open doors and cabinets.